 The price tag can also be used as an arrow.

 The most important and widely used element on discount code sites is the one you click to get the discount.
 We call it the tag and have experimented and tested different versions of it extensively.
 And over the years, we feel dat we have perfected this element.
-We learned that less is more, you need to keep the element recognisable and highlight the discount percentage.
+We learned that less is more, you have to keep the element recognisable and highlight the discount percentage.

 Also, a visual hierarchy is important so that not all tags look the same and better deals stand out.

 One user element I want to highlight is the frequently asked questions.
 We took a cool approach to that by visualising it as a dialogue.

-Again, a nod to TagCity, the avatar used for the questioner is Tagy, the mascot of TagCity.be.
+And again, we made a nod to its predecessor TagCity.
+The avatar used for the questioner is Tagy, who was the mascot of TagCity.

-When designing the opt-in module, I made sure it was visually appealing.
-The simple animations I incorporated into it could help attract attention and hopefully drive more sign-ups.
+When designing the opt-in module, care was taken to make it visually appealing.
+The simple animations incorporated into it help draw attention to the element, thus contributing to more sign-ups.

 Super nice job!
-Quite the corporate identity and Web design we were looking for, thanks :D it's very good as usual!
+Totally Corporate Identity and Web Design we were looking for, Thanks :D it's very good as usual!